Ever felt so tired you could hardly stay awake at work or school on a regular basis? There’s a chance you might have iron deficiency.

 4. Dry Skin and Hair

-All parts of the body require oxygen to be health—skin, hair, and nails included.
-So, when oxygen levels are low due to anemia, the body rations what oxygen it gets for important functions.
-Keeping hair, skin, and nails healthy is low on this priority list.
+These symptoms occur when oxygen levels are low, and the body rations oxygen for carrying out other important functions.
+Keeping hair, skin, and nails healthy turns out to be low on this priority list.

 The following symptom of iron deficiency anemia also worsens with more severe cases…